Day 1: Delhi - Tijara 102 km

 out of Jaipur is relatively quiet.
 From our hotel it is not far to the railway station.

 A regional road leads us from the station out of town.
-Within ten kilometers we
+Within ten kilometres we

 are in rural areas.
-Another ten kilometer further the landscape is even scenically
+Another ten kilometre further the landscape is even scenically

 interesting.
 We are passing villages but also nomadic tent camps.
 Everywhere we come,